judexzhu/Learning-Terraform/terraform-basics/provisioning-on-linux.md

 Here in the "vars.tf".
 We added 3 more variables.

-1. "PATH\_TO\_PRIVATE\_KEY", and it's value is "mykey".
+1. "**PATH\_TO\_PRIVATE\_KEY**", and it's value is "mykey".
 That means under the same folder with these tf files. we need a ssh private key with the file name "mykey".
-2. "PATH\_TO\_PUBLIC\_KEY", and it's value is "mykey.pub".
+2. "**PATH\_TO\_PUBLIC\_KEY**", and it's value is "mykey.pub".
 That means under the same folder with these tf files. we need a ssh public key with the file name "mykey.pub".
-3. "INSTANCE\_USERNAME", and it's value is "ubuntu".
+3. "**INSTANCE\_USERNAME**", and it's value is "ubuntu".
 For we're going to spin up an Ubuntu host, as we talked before, the default user of the Ubuntu server is "ubuntu".

 Don't forget to create the "terraform.tfvars" and put your "AWS\_ACCESS\_KEY" and "AWS\_SECRET\_KEY"  inside it.